 As part of this project we will replace the existing 82-year-old Island Line fleet, with newer and reliable trains, the Class 484.

-In keeping with Island Line’s tradition, these trains will be former London Underground trains, extensively refurbished by Vivarail.
-These trains will bring modern facilities our customers, including on-board Wi-Fi, plug sockets, wheelchair spaces and Passenger Information Screens.
+In keeping with Island Line’s tradition, these trains will be former London Underground trains, extensively refurbished by Vivarail in Long Marston.
+These newer trains will thoroughly modernise the customer experience on Island Line bringing new features such as free on-board Wi-Fi, improved passenger information, at seat charging points and wheelchair spaces.

 This investment will also see us deliver upgrades to Island Line’s infrastructure, including a new passing loop at Brading, which will allow us to run regular 30-minute services improving connections with Wightlink ferries.
-The work to upgrade the track will also make journeys smoother, and upgrades to platforms will also improve accessibility.
+The work to upgrade the track will also make journeys smoother, and upgrades to platforms to improve access to the Class 484 trains.

-From January 4-March 31 2021, services on Island Line will be replaced by buses, whilst the work to upgrade the line’s infrastructure is carried out.
-Following these works, the Class 484 trains will be introduced into service, with the regular 30-minute service introduced in May 2021.
+From January 4 2021, services on Island Line will be replaced by buses, whilst the work to upgrade the line’s infrastructure is carried out.
+Following these works, the Class 484 trains will be introduced into service, with the regular 30-minute service introduced when the line reopens.